-- Attitudes to organ donation - stigma and religious obstacles to organ donation currently lead to very low numbers of donors, and high rates of objection from families after death, especially among Black, Asian and Minority Ethnic (BAME) communities, which are in turn at higher risk of illnesses such as kidney disease and thus are over represented on the organ transplant waiting list.
-Part of Kidney Research UK’s work to improve health equalities amongst BAME communities addresses these issues through our Peer Educator programme.
+- Attitudes to organ donation - stigma and religious obstacles to organ donation currently lead to very low numbers of donors, and high rates of objection from families after death, especially among minority ethnic groups, which are in turn at higher risk of illnesses such as kidney disease and thus are over represented on the organ transplant waiting list.
+Part of Kidney Research UK’s work to improve health equalities among minority ethnic groups addresses these issues through our Peer Educator programme.

 Whilst the majority of transplants come from deceased donors, living donations have increased considerably.
 Living donations are usually where a family member or friend donates to a loved one.
 Non-directed altruistic donations, however, are when someone is prepared to donate a kidney to an unknown individual who is waiting for a kidney transplant.
 Such a person needs to go through a thorough medical assessment to be certain that they are fit to donate, just as they would do to give a kidney to a loved one.